quinnjn/GarageDoor/README.md

 GarageDoor
 ==========

-Raspberry Pi setup for my Garage door
+Raspberry Pi setup for my Garage door.

+### Purpose

+I'm currently renting a basement suite which luckily comes with my own garage.
+The problem though is it only has one garage door opener which sucks when: I want to go biking, motorcycling, enter the garage myself.

+If only there was a way to open my garage door through my cell phone!
+Now there is!

 ### Parts Required